Profiling for Ray Developers#

 export PERFTOOLS_LOGFILE=/tmp/pprof.out

-The file /tmp/pprof.out will be empty until you let the binary run the target workload for a while and then kill it via ray stop or by letting the driver exit.
+The file /tmp/pprof.out is empty until you let the binary run the target workload for a while and then kill it via ray stop or by letting the driver exit.

 Visualizing the CPU profile#

-The output of pprof can be visualized in many ways.
-Here we output it as a zoomable .svg image displaying the call graph annotated with hot paths.
+You can visualize the output of pprof in different ways.
+Below, the output is a zoomable .svg image displaying the call graph annotated with hot paths.

 # Use the appropriate path.